 Under the Packaging (Essential Requirements) Regulations 2015 the volume and weight of the packaging must be the minimum amount to maintain necessary levels of safety, hygiene and acceptance for the packed product and for the consumer.
 Packaging must be manufactured to allow for re-use or recovery in accordance with certain requirements.
 These Regulations also control the amount of dangerous materials and substances allowed in packaging with regards to their emissions, ash or leachate when incinerated or put in landfill.

 Trading standards services enforce a wide range of legislation relating to environmental and misleading claims.
 They ensure that traders comply with the requirements of the Regulations and take action when they do not comply.
-If you have been misled by claims made by a trader, contact the Citizens Advice consumer service, which will refer your complaint to trading standards.
+If you have been misled by claims made by a trader, contact the Citizens Advice consumer service for referral to trading standards.

 The Advertising Standards Authority (ASA) is the independent regulator of all media advertising in the UK.
 It acts on complaints and monitors the media for advertising that may be misleading.
 The ASA judges complaints about misleading environmental claims against the relevant code of advertising practice.
 If you have been misled by claims made by a trader in an advertisement, you can complain to the ASA.